 The Council's Internal Audit service is provided by Central Midlands Audit Partnership (CMAP) The Partnership was formed as a Joint Board under section 101 of the Local Government Act 1972.
 It currently serves 6 public sector organisations and Derby City Council is the host authority.
-This agreement has recently been reviewed and is with each partner organisation for approval/signing, with a view to extending the agreement until 31st March 2025.
+The current legal agreement between the Partners runs until 31st March 2025.